From toys to Teslas, China’s coronavirus disrupts flow of global business

 For studios outside China, including Hollywood companies that often rely on the country’s massive population to pad results for their movies, the market has virtually vanished temporarily due to the outbreak.
 Imported films have grossed a mere $37.8 million at Chinese theaters so far this year, down 86% from the same period in 2019, according to Artisan Gateway data.

-Tesla Inc., meanwhile, shut down its new Shanghai assembly plant from Feb.
+Tesla, meanwhile, shut down its new Shanghai assembly plant from Feb.
 2 to Feb.
 10, but it’s unclear how much production has resumed.
 The Fremont automaker was aiming to build 150,000 electric cars at the facility this year.

 “It is unknown whether and how global supply chains, particularly for automotive parts, may be affected if such an epidemic persists for an extended period of time,” Tesla said in its newly issued 2019 annual report.